Grand Ensembles of deterministic operators. II. Localization for generic `haarsh' potentials: Abstract

 \section{Abstract}

-We consider a class of families of deterministic random lattice Schr\"{o}\-dinger operators with potentials depending upon an infinite number of parameters on an auxiliary measurable space.
-We prove Anderson localization for generic families in the strong disorder regime, using a variant of the Multi-Scale Analysis.
-In our model, the potential is generated by a function on a torus which is discontinuous ("harsh") and constructed with the help of an expansion which reminds Haar's wavelet expansions (but is not orthogonal), so we call such potentials "haarsh".
-A different approach, also using a parameter exclusion technique, has been used by Chan \cite{Chan07} for one-dimensional lattice Schr\"{o}dinger operators with quasi-periodic, single-frequency potential which was assumed to be of class $C^3(S^1)$.
+We consider a particular class of lattice Schr\"{o}dinger operators with deterministic potentials depending upon an infinite number of parameters in an auxiliary measurable space.
+We prove exponential dynamical localization for generic families in the strong disorder regime, using a variant of the Multi-Scale Analysis.
+In our model, the potential is generated by a function on a torus which is discontinuous (`haarsh') and constructed with the help of an expansion which reminds Haar's wavelet expansions.

+5mm \textbf{NOTE}: This text is a reduced version of the original manuscript, originally uploaded in 2009 and revised in 2011.
+It is is kept in \textbf{arXiv} to avoid broken references in earlier works.
+In a recent preprint 1mm "\emph{Uniform Anderson localization, unimodal eigenstates and simple spectra in a class of ``haarsh'' deterministic potentials}" 1mm [\texttt{math-ph/1307.7047}], we added new results on the unimodality of the eigenstates, uniform dynamical localization and simplicity of p.p. spectra.